bcwik9/FFXIAngler/README.md

 ## Notes on usage

+- Run the bot with `py main.py`

+- Cancel bot by interupting (ctrl + c in the terminal window)

 - I am not a Python dev so this might be inefficient and ugly... but it works

 - Macros required: Ctrl + 1 = '/fishing'